mikedesu/pygame-demos/README.md

 I decided to start doing this for \#100daysofcode.

 Will be blogging about it here.
-Easier than posting to my website, which will be going down and rebuilt as a flask-app soon anyway.

 Hit me up: